Greenways & Economic Development

 Weekly Trail Maintenance

-Hollow Oak volunteers are meeting every Wednesday evening through June at our Hassam Road parking area (just uphill from Montour Trail).
-With staff support and guidance, volunteers are developing a sustainable trail system for hiking and biking in the 260-acre tract of Montour Woods, Meeks Run and Frank Santucci Conservation Areas.
+Hollow Oak volunteers work with staff support and guidance to maintain and expand the sustainable trail system for hiking and biking in the 300-acre tract of Montour Woods Conservation Area.
 Activities include pruning vegetation, digging erosion mitigation features, raking debris and trash removal.
 Work gloves and water provided, refreshments served afterward.
-Volunteers are asked to RSVP to email@example.com or (412) 417-5825.
+Volunteers are asked to RSVP to firstname.lastname@example.org or (412) 417-5825.

 Learn about programs for Corporate Volunteers.